VVoiddd/CMRPC/README.md

 ## Working On

-- **Version 1.0: Commands Loader**
-    - Currently working on implementing a modular command system.
-    - Status: In Progress

 - **Version 1.1: Add Better Commands**
     - Improving existing commands to provide better functionality and customization options.
     - Status: In Progress